mui/material-ui/docs/pages/blog/first-look-at-joy.md

 **File management UI－CodeSanbox**

 <img src="/static/blog/first-look-at-joy/files.png" style="width: 796px; margin-top: 8px; margin-bottom: 16px;" alt="Screenshot of file management mock up application built with Joy UI" />

+We hope will get as excited as we are.
+Joy UI is just getting started, so stay tuned for more news about it in the near future!

+Happy developing! 👩‍💻